joelvaneenwyk/power-platform-source-control/README.md

 ### Tests

-- check that configargparse and use of config files behaves as expected
+- [ ] Check that `configargparse` and use of config files behaves as expected